 3. To Stay at Popular Porteau Cove Camping

 With a phenomenal location and wonderful views, it is not surprising that the Porteau Cove campground is in high demand.
-It is one of the best of the Squamish Campgrounds in the area and many of Porteau Cove campsites have direct views of Howe Sound.
+It is one of the best campgrounds in the Squamish area and many of Porteau Cove camping sites have direct views of Howe Sound.
 Campsites 1-11 (except for 6 and 8) have northwest beach access while 13-22 have southwest beach access.
 32-43 also have beach access but are closer to the road.
-Then most of the Porteau Cove walk-in sites have northwest access as well.
-There are flush toilets.
-Porteau Cove campground is known for its raccoons so always keep an eye on your food (and other belongings) and keep a clean site at all times.
-As the park is open year round you can try out some winter camping as well.

 4. To Enjoy Scuba Diving Right from the Shore